- $119 - Up to 3 Nights

 - 2x Light Stands

 Valve, creator of Half Life Alyx and SteamVR, have released their own virtual reality headset; the Valve Index.
-It's not yet avaliable to purchase in New Zealand (and unfortunately sold out in the US until Feburary 2020 or beyond), but you can rent them here.
+It's not yet avaliable to purchase in New Zealand, but you can rent them here.
 With the most accurate tracking system out there, a very high resolution display, a super smooth refresh rate of up to 144 Hz compared to the usual 80 to 90 Hz of other VR headsets, and booming audio speakers, this headset is full of cool tech.

 You get that 360˚ motion tracking thanks to two base stations that can be up to 7 meters apart.
 That gives you a maximum play space of 10 x 10 meters, and if you have one than one headset, you can split that space up until multiple zones.
 The tracking system is also 100% compatible with our Vive Pro headsets too.